-Hydrocortisone is a steroid medicine used to treat and prevent a variety of conditions that involve inflammation.
-It is also used to replace natural steroids if your body cannot produce enough.
+Hydrocortisone is a steroid medicine used to replace your body's own steroids if you cannot make enough.

-Take hydrocortisone regularly as directed.
-Take with food and a glass of water.
+Take hydrocortisone regularly as directed with a glass of water.
+You can take it with or without food.

 Some medicines available without a prescription may react with hydrocortisone including: